 Email is still one of the most important modes of communication today.
 Many organizations prefer email for official communication as it is fast, reliable, and very simple.
 The widespread use of email communication has created a deluge of mail management issues for IT admins, like provisioning employee devices with email accounts and securing the confidential corporate data contained in emails, including any attachments.
 Organizations need a way to protect emails against data breaches.

-With the email management capabilites of mobile device management solutions such as Mobile Device Manager Plus, IT admins can handle these issues with ease.
-Here's a list of supported features for simplifying email management.
+With the mobile email management capabilites of mobile device management solutions such as Mobile Device Manager Plus, IT admins can handle these issues with ease while also protecting enterprise e-mails and securing e-mails on mobile devices.
+Here's a list of supported features for simplifying enterprise email management.

 IT admins need to ensure every single employee has a corporate email account for internal communication, as well as external interactions with customers, suppliers, and collaborators.
 Using MDM, you can create email accounts in bulk by associating an email policy with employees' devices (Android, iOS, and Windows).

 Creating individual email accounts for every single employee is tedious; dynamic variables simplify this task by automatically fetching the email addresses mapped to devices during enrollment.
 Additionally, MDM lets you configure the email signature, and set up a default email account for users.